mrseanbaines/support-checker/README.md

-# Support Checker
+# WIP: Support Checker

-> A Vue.js project
+> A tool to allow searching for properties and features that aren't supported by a chosen browser version

 ## Build Setup